odtp-org/odtp/README.md

 - Restart and test different schemas for MongoDB / S3.
 - Check outputs/snapshots and download results.

+## Concept

+The idea of odtp is to be installed as an instance in small-medium computing platform (such a servers, workstations, laptops, etc).

+The arquitecture of the odtp include different core-modules dealing with specific task.
+Between parenthesis you can find the technologies that are being considered for this modules.

+- GUI (Streamlit)
+- CLI
+- Authentication (eduID, GH)
+- Workflow manager (Barfi)
+- ODTP orchestrator (ODTP original)
+- License manager (Swiss Data Custodian) #core-optional
+- Data governance (Swiss Data Custodian) #core-optional
+- Semantic validator engine (TopBrains) #core-optional
+- KG/Ontology storing (GraphDB) #core-optional
+- Snapshots/Data transferring (MINION S3)
+- Performance Logging (Grafana)

+All these core modules will be available in the full instance.
+However, for those users who wants to try a lighter version they can omit the core-optional modules having only the following configuration.

+- Core Modules
+    - GUI (Streamlit)
+    - CLI
+    - Authentication (eduID, GH)
+    - Workflow manager (Barfi)
+    - ODTP orchestrator (ODTP original)
+    - Traces/Logging/Users data storing (MongoDB)
+    - Snapshots/Data transferring (MINION S3)
+    - Performance Logging (Grafana)

+- Core-Optional Modules
+    - Semantic validator engine (TopBrains) #core-optional
+    - KG/Ontology storing (GraphDB) #core-optional
+    - License manager (Swiss Data Custodian) #core-optional
+    - Data governance (Swiss Data Custodian) #core-optional

+Finally the ODTP will be complemented with a components zoo that will include extensions of 3 types:

+- X number of dataloaders.
+- Y number of analytical components.
+- Z number of visualization components.

 ## Changelog

 - v.0.2.0: Improvements in database and files management.